Skip to main content

 Net Operating Income (NOI)

-Net Operating Income (NOI) represents the total rental income after deducting operating expenses such as property taxes, HOA fees, insurance, and maintenance costs.
+Net Operating Income (NOI) in Real Estate represents the total rental income after deducting operating expenses such as property taxes, HOA fees, insurance, and maintenance costs.
 A higher NOI often results in a stronger debt service coverage ratio, which can make it easier to qualify for financing.
 Some lenders, like Newfi, do not consider NOI when qualifying borrowers for an investment property mortgage.

 Optimizing Your DSCR